Low protein intake, muscle strength and physical performance in the very old: the Newcastle 85+ Study

 Healthy Aging, the Natural Consequences of Good Nutrition

 Sunday, 3 December, 1830 – 2100

 H4 Hotel Berlin Alexanderplatz (the CCNFSDU host hotel)

 See the CRN-I website for agenda and registration details.

-PROMISS Consortium Meeting in Nice, Frankreich (SEP 2017)
+PROMISS Consortium Meeting in Nice, France (SEP 2017)

 During the 19th and 20th of September 2017, a PROMISS Consortium Meeting has been hosted at the premises of the Hôtel Novotel Nice Centre Vieux in Nice, France.
 All project partners where represented by experts in the fields of epidemiology, clinical trials, geriatrics, nutrition, physical activity, microbiomics, and behaviour, consumer, sensory and computer sciences, as well as industry, SMEs, European stakeholder organisations and representatives of older adults themselves.

 The meeting consisted of a set of plenary sessions with topics ranging from reports from the project work packages and the second General Assembly, as well as a set of parallel breakout group sessions, which results where shared in a plenary session.
 All in one, the result was a very fruitful Consortium Meeting.